gracez/Oral-Candidacy-Exam/README.md

 I think maybe the first portion of the slides succeeds in this goal at least.

-If you are wondering why I have a veterinarian on my committee, it's because I am motivated deep down by understanding modern tipping points in nature, including in infectious disease ecology.
+If you are wondering why I have a wildlife veterinarian on my committee, it's because I am motivated deep down by understanding modern tipping points in nature, including in infectious disease ecology.

 The LaTeX source for the paper is contained in the `tex` folder.